Occupational Therapy (OTD): Admission Requirements

 - Submit to OTCAS official scores from the GRE graduate school entry exam general test taken within the past five years.
-A combined score (verbal and quantitative portions) of 302 and a minimum score of 4.0 on the analytical writing sample are required.
+A recommended combined score (verbal and quantitative portions) of 302 and a recommended minimum score of 4.0 on the analytical writing portion.
+(Scores below 302 and 4.0 are acceptable if the applicant’s grade point average during the last two years of most recent degree exceeds a 3.0 out of 4.0 scale.)
 Please use institution code 7122.

 - If applicant’s native language is not English, submit Test of English as a Foreign Language, or TOEFL, scores.

-- Prerequisite courses including statistics, sociology or anthropology, human growth and development (must cover the entire lifespan), abnormal psychology, one additional psychology course, human anatomy (with lab, preferably cadaver) and human physiology (lab preferred).
+- Prerequisite courses (with a grade of “C” or higher) completed prior to matriculation including statistics, sociology or anthropology, human growth and development (must cover the entire lifespan), abnormal psychology, one additional psychology course, human anatomy (with lab, preferably cadaver) and human physiology (lab preferred).
 Human anatomy and human physiology must be taken within five years prior to admission to program.
 Two sequential courses with labs will also satisfy this prerequisite.*